Accessible Community provides internships crafted to help the community and meet learning goals.

 - Virginia Tech

-Accessible Community is an equal opportunity employer.
-All applicants will be considered for employment and volunteer activities without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.
+Accessible Community is an equal opportunity organization.
+All applicants will be considered without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.